 - Lead counsel for an agricultural insurance company in breach of contract and bad faith actions.

 - Trial counsel for a chemical packaging company in mass tort actions.

 - Lead counsel for an engineering company in a wrongful death action.

-Irby is a member of the American Bar Association, the Arkansas Bar Association, the Pulaski County Bar Association, the Defense Research Institute, and the Arkansas Association of Defense Counsel.
+Irby is a member of the Arkansas and Pulaski County Bar Associations and the Arkansas Association of Defense Counsel.
 In 2014 and 2015, Chambers USA recognized Irby as an “Up and Coming” attorney for his work in general litigation.
 He is recognized by Mid-South Super Lawyers in Class Action and Mass Tort, and is a Benchmark Litigation “Future Star.”